texfaq/texfaq.github.io/FAQ-secnumdep.md

 ---
+title:  Unnumbered sections in the Table of Contents
 section: Adjusting the typesetting
 subsection: Tables of contents and indexes
 date: 2014-06-10
 ---

-# Unnumbered sections in the Table of Contents

 The way the relevant parts of sectioning commands work is exemplified by the way the `\chapter` command uses the counter `secnumdepth`